 This appendix defines permissible verification procedures for including one or more Onion Domain Names in a Certificate.

-The Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is “onion”, and the Domain Label immediately preceding the rightmost “onion” Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at https://spec.torproject.org/rend-spec-v3.
+The ADN MUST contain at least two Domain Labels, where the rightmost Domain Label is “onion”, and the Domain Label immediately preceding the rightmost “onion” Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at https://spec.torproject.org/rend-spec-v3.

-The CA MUST verify the Applicant’s control over the Onion Domain Name using at least one of the methods listed below:
+The CA MUST verify the Applicant’s control over the ADN using at least one of the methods listed below:

-The CA MAY verify the Applicant’s control over the .onion service by using one of the following methods from Section 3.2.2.4:
+The CA MAY verify the Applicant’s control over the ADN by using any method from Section 3.2.2.4 that says “This method allows Onion Domain Name issuance”, with this modification:

-Section 3.2.2.4.18 - Agreed-Upon Change to Website v2

-Section 3.2.2.4.19 - Agreed-Upon Change to Website - ACME

-Section 3.2.2.4.20 - TLS Using ALPN

-When these methods are used to verify the Applicant’s control over the .onion service, the CA MUST use Tor protocol to establish a connection to the .onion hidden service.
+When these methods are used to verify the Applicant’s control over an Onion Domain Name, the CA MUST use Tor protocol to establish a connection to the ADN.
 The CA MUST NOT delegate or rely on a third-party to establish the connection, such as by using Tor2Web.

 Note: This section does not override or supersede any provisions specified within the respective methods.
-The CA MUST only use a method if it is still permitted within that section and MUST NOT issue Wildcard Certificates or use it as an Authorization Domain Name, except as specified by that method.
+The CA MUST only use a method if it is still permitted within that section.

-The CA MAY verify the Applicant’s control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion service’s private key if the Attributes section of the certificationRequestInfo contains:
+The CA MAY verify the Applicant’s control over the .onion service corresponding to the ADN by having the Applicant provide a Certificate Request signed using the .onion service’s private key if the Attributes section of the certificationRequestInfo contains:

 A caSigningNonce attribute that contains a Random Value that is generated by the CA; and